Tour Code : LC-BL-1011

 Duration: 10 Nights / 11 Days

-You have a full day to witness the HEMIS FESTIVAL.
-You drive upstream along the Indus River on a broad well-mettled road to HEMIS GOMPA, crossing over the Indus River at the village of Karu.
-The most famous of Ladakh’s monasteries, Hemis or Changchub Samstanling (The love palace of the compassionate person), dates back to the 17th century and was built over a period of 40 years (1602 – 1642 A.D.).
+You have a full day to witness the Hemis Festival.
+You drive upstream along the Indus River on a broad well-mettled road to Hemis Gompa, crossing over the Indus River at the village of Karu.
+The most famous of Ladakh’s monasteries, Hemis or Changchub Samstanling (The love palace of the compassionate person), dates back to the 17th century and was built over a period of 40 years (1602–1642 A.D.).
 Today Hemis is well known for its festival or Hemis Tsechu commemorating the birthday of Guru Padmasambhava.
-In the year of the Monkey (every 12 years) a giant thangka depicting Guru Padmasambhava is unfurled from the terrace draping the five-storey facade.
-Delicately wrought in pearls and appliqué, it is one of the most famous art treasures of Ladakh.
-The central courtyard forms the focus for the masked dances held every year in summer.
-In the dukhang, remnants of the original 17th century murals can be seen.
-The gompa boasts of an excellent library, well preserved frescoes and murals, silver gilt chortens and a Kashmiri lacquered wood throne.

-Day 03: Leh – Rafting from Phey to Nimoo – Likir
+Day 03: Leh – Phey to Nimoo Rafting – Likir

-After breakfast drive to the start point for RAFTING down the Indus River.
-Your rafting run will start at Phey (14 km from Leh) and culminate at Nimoo, the confluence of Indus and Zanskar Rivers.
-The rafting trip would provide a different perspective in your experience of the natural beauty of the spectacular landscape with deep gorges, towering snow capped peaks hilltop monasteries & hillside villages besides being an adrenalin boost.
+After breakfast, drive to the start point for rafting down the Indus River.
+Your rafting run will start at Phey and culminate at Nimoo, the confluence of Indus and Zanskar Rivers.
+The rafting trip would provide a different perspective in your experience of the natural beauty of the spectacular landscape with deep gorges, towering snow-capped peaks, hilltop monasteries, and hillside villages, besides being an adrenalin boost.
 From Nimoo you drive to Likir.
 On arrival check in at your tented accommodation.

-Later in the afternoon visit the LIKIR MONASTERY, which is situated at the head of the village by the same name.
-The name Likir derives from the word Lukhgil (coiled snake) as the site appears to be encircled by two great serpent spirits – Nanda and Taksako.
+Later in the afternoon visit the Likir Monastery, which is situated at the head of the village by the same name.
 The gompa is believed to date back to the 11th century.
-In the 15th century Lama Lhawag Lhotos established the Gelug-pa order here.
 Likir is one of the most active monasteries in the region.
 The gompa has a fine collection of thangkas some of which are now housed in its museum.
-As you drive up to the monastery a recently installed colossal gilded image of the Maitreya out in the open is one of the most impressive sights in Ladakh.
+As you drive up to the monastery, a recently-installed colossal gilded image of the Maitreya out in the open is one of the most impressive sights in Ladakh.
 Overnight in your tented camp.

-Day 04: Likir – Approx 1 hr Drive – Hemis Shukpathan – Approx 2 hrs trek – Ang Tingsmogang Homestay
+Day 04: Likir – Hemis Shukpathan – Ang Tingsmogang

-After breakfast an hour’s drive across three passes, ranging in altitude between 3580 M to 3750 M, will get you to Hemis Shukpathan.
+After breakfast, drive across three passes, ranging in altitude between 3580m to 3750m, to get to to Hemis Shukpathan.
 It is a major village, which gets its name from the cedars, found in the valley, and which also boasts a beautiful gompa.
 You commence your trek from here.
 Crossing the village, a short uphill climb brings you to an ill-defined pass.
 From here there is a steep descent across the mountainside.
-On reaching the bottom of this valley you will be climbing a rather steep slope to the summit of the Mebtek-La (3720 M).
-However, on reaching the top, your efforts are rewarded with a bird’s eye view of the next valley.
+On reaching the bottom of this valley you will be climbing a rather steep slope to the summit of the Mebtek-La (3720m).
+On reaching the top, your efforts are rewarded with a bird’s eye view of the next valley.
 The trek from here to the picturesque village of Ang is an easy half-hour descent.
 A short walk will bring you to Tingmosgang.
 This is considered to be the richest valley in Ladakh with apricots, apples, nuts and beautiful houses.
-At Tingmosgang you will experience warm traditional Ladakhi hospitality during your HOMESTAY for the night.
+At Tingmosgang you will experience warm traditional Ladakhi hospitality during your homestay for the night.

 Tingmosgang served as one of the capitals of Ladakh in the 15th century.
 Though most of the castle is in ruins, three temples remain and continue to be in use.
 On the day marking the three important events in the life of Buddha i.e. birth, enlightenment and parinirvana, people from all over Ladakh including Zanskar gather here making offerings of butter for the lamps, incense and flowers.
 Your drive from Tingmosgang descends to Nurla from where you turn right for Lamayuru along the main highway.